microsoft/Windows-DevRel/Blogs/GallerySampleSpotlight/PoseEstimation/blog.md

 Taken as a whole, this tensor represents a single image where each pixel in that image is defined by an X (width) and Y (height) pixel value and three color values (red, green, blue).

-Also, it is good to note that processing and inference section of this function is being ran in a Task to prevent the UI from becoming blocked:
+Also, it is good to note that the processing and inference section of this function is being ran in a Task to prevent the UI from becoming blocked:

 ```c#
 // Run our processing and inference logic as a Task to prevent the UI from being blocked